wds4/DCoSL/bounties/curatedLists/phase1/userExperience.md

 Upon completion of Phase 1, the website will download all available kind: 9901 and 39901 events from the nostr network (`wss://nostr.fmt.wiz.biz`, `wss://nostr.zebedee.cloud`, and `wss://nostr.oxtr.dev` ought to have all of them) and display them in an easy to navigate fashion.

-Analysis of the attestations and the sorting of list items (accepted vs rejected) is not required for Phase 1.
+Analysis of the attestations and the sorting of list items (into the accepted, rejected, and pending/undecided bins) is not required for Phase 1.
 However, the website design should take into account, as appropriate, the upcoming features that will be anticipated in [subsequent phases](https://github.com/wds4/DCoSL/tree/main/bounties/curatedLists).

 Sign-in with a nostr key will not be required for Phase 1 (probably not until Phase 3).